 Email Hack via SMS Phishing Text: Phone Scam Overview

-It's arguable that the cell phone is one of the greatest inventions in the last 50 years.
-It has completely revolutionized the way we live and communicate with each other.
-The English language has changed considerably with the addition of smart phones and social media.
-Just think that twenty years ago no one said, "I'll send you a text.", or "Let's take a selfie."
+The cell phone ranks at the top of the greatest inventions in the last 50 years.
+The technology completely revolutionized the way we live and communicate with each other.
+The English language changed along with it through the addition of smartphones and social media.
+Just think that twenty years ago no one said, "I'll send you a text" or "Let's take a selfie."

-Today, there are so many different things you can do with a cell phone that will allow you to stay connected to the world around you.
-So much so, that for one-in-five Americans their smart phone is one of their only means for going online.
-For many people checking email on a cell phone is something they do multiple times a day.
+Today, cell phones allow us to do many different things to stay connected to the world around you.
+So much so, that for 51 percent of Americans their smartphone is one of their only means for going online.
+Estimates predict that number will increase to over 72 percent by 2025.
+For many people, checking email on a cell phone is something they do multiple times a day.
 While being able to check your email on the go can be helpful, there are also some hidden dangers.

 As previously mentioned, all that a scammer needs to get a password recovery text is your cell phone number and your email address.
-They will go to your email provider and choose the option to have a text sent to the cell phone number on file.
+They simply contact your email provider and choose the option to have a text sent to the cell phone number on file.
 If you get a password recovery text out of the blue, you need to immediately be suspicious.
+Copy the information to report to your service provider and then delete the message.

 Once the scammer has gotten the text sent, they will send you a follow-up text claiming to be your email provider.
 They will inform you that there has been some suspicious activity on your account and that they need to verify a few things.
 This is when the scammer will usually ask you to forward the recovery code to them to verify it.
 Once you give them the code, they will be able to go into your email and change the password, thus locking you out of it permanently.